-Immediately after this offering, we will have ordinary shares issued and outstanding (or ordinary shares if the underwriters exercise their option to purchase additional ordinary shares in full) and we will have special shares issued and outstanding.
-Sales by us or our shareholders of a substantial number of ordinary shares in the public market or our special shares in private transactions following this offering, or the perception that these sales might occur, could cause the market price of our ordinary shares to decline or could impair our ability to raise capital through a future sale of, or pay for acquisitions using, our equity securities.
-Of our issued and outstanding ordinary shares, the ordinary shares sold in this offering will be freely tradable without restriction or further registration under the Securities Act of 1933 (the "Securities Act"), unless owned by our affiliates (as defined under Rule 144 of the Securities Act ("Rule 144")), including our principal shareholder and our directors and executive officers, who may sell only in compliance with the limitations described in "Shares Eligible for Future Sale."
-The remaining representing % of our total issued and outstanding ordinary shares upon the consummation of this offering, and our special shares will be "restricted securities" within the meaning of Rule 144 and subject to certain restrictions on resale upon the consummation of this offering.
-Subject to certain contractual restrictions, including the lock-up agreements described below, restricted securities may be sold in the public market only if they are registered under the Securities Act or are sold pursuant to an exemption from registration such as Rule 144 under the Securities Act, as described in , 2024, up to "Shares Eligible for Future Sale."
-In addition, as of ordinary shares will be issuable after this offering upon the exercise of outstanding stock options, up to ordinary shares will be issuable after this offering upon the exercise of warrants and up to ordinary shares will be issuable after this offering upon the vesting and settlement of RSUs for which the time vesting condition was not satisfied as of , 2023.
-As of , 2024, we also had ordinary shares reserved for future issuance under the 2018 Plan.
+Immediately after this offering, we will have 303,683,900 ordinary shares issued and outstanding and we will have 127,771,124 special shares issued and outstanding.
+Sales by us or our shareholders of a substantial number of ordinary shares in the public market or in private transactions following this offering, or the perception that these sales might occur, could cause the market price of our ordinary shares to decline or could impair our ability to raise capital through a future sale of, or pay for acquisitions using, our equity securities.
+Of our issued and outstanding ordinary shares, the 64,041,668 ordinary shares sold in this offering (or 73,647,916 ordinary shares if the underwriters exercise their option to purchase additional ordinary shares in full) will be freely tradable without restriction or further registration under the Securities Act of 1933 (the "Securities Act"), unless owned by our affiliates (as defined under Rule 144 of the Securities Act ("Rule 144")), including our principal shareholder and our directors and executive officers, who may sell only in compliance with the limitations described in "Shares Eligible for Future Sale."
+The remaining 239,642,232 ordinary shares or 230,035,984 ordinary shares if the underwriters exercise their option to purchase additional ordinary shares in full) and all of our special shares will be "restricted securities" within the meaning of Rule 144 and subject to certain restrictions on resale upon the consummation of this offering.
+Subject to certain contractual restrictions, including the lock-up agreements described below, restricted securities may be sold in the public market only if they are registered under the Securities Act or are sold pursuant to an exemption from registration such as Rule 144 under the Securities Act, as described in "Shares Eligible for Future Sale."